Course Registration and Other Regulations

 Course offerings and other registration information are available online through the Course List (www.apps.miamioh.edu/courselist).
 Course offerings and availability are subject to change without notice.

 New undergraduate students are required to meet with an academic advisor to select their required courses and electives.
-First year students register during Summer Orientation in June.
+First year students register during their orientation program prior to the start of the semester.
 Continuing students are encouraged to contact their advisors for further academic and career counseling before registering.

 Before you can register, the system will ask you to supply emergency contact information.
 The university requires that you provide emergency contact information so that we may readily notify a family member or significant other in case of an emergency or should a critical matter arise.